 - The Fair Folk: The Ayakashi, spirits who are so alien the rulebook doesn't cover then completely.

 - Fantasy Counterpart Culture: well Sc-fi counterpart, the major one is feudal Japan but there are others ones.

 - Fantastic Racism: Most notably against Oni, with a major economic motivation keeping it going.

 - Good Old Fisticuffs: the Unarmed skill, a few limited Arts of War enhances Unarmed skill and allows you to pull of great feats.

 - Gilded Cage: Most Kugutsu will spend their lives as the pampered pets of powerful warlord, until another warlord decides to claim her as their own.

-- Gun Kata: The Art of War called Black Wing Gun Style is all about this, at higher ranks the player can parry melee attacks and counter other peoples ranged attacks with there guns.
+- Gun Kata: The Art of War called Black Wing Gun Style is all about this, at higher ranks the player can parry melee attacks and counter other people's ranged attacks with their guns.

 - Half-Human Hybrid: part of the Archtype system, players can be half human half X race, or even be one half race X one half race Y.

 - Hand Cannon: None in the standard loadout, but thanks to the weapon creation rules a player can give a gun enough damage to be one.
 Another way to make a real cannon out of a gun is to apply the rules for scaling it up to be used by the games mecha!

 - Helmets Are Hardly Heroic: lots of artwork follows this trope, tho itīs also partly adverted since players can pilot mecha with helmet shaped heads and other minor examples.